South African wine: Other notable wards

 The Ruiterbosch ward, located southwest of the Klein Karoo around Mossel Bay, has a generally cool climate influenced primarily by the Indian Ocean.
-The area is planted largely with Riesling, Sauvignon blanc and Pinot noir.
+The area is planted largely with Riesling, Sauvignon blanc, and Pinot noir.
 The Cederberg located east of the southern reaches of the Olifants rivers includes some of the highest elevated vineyards in South Africa, planted at altitudes more than 1000 m.

 Viticulture

-Historically vineyards in South Africa were planted with untrellised bush vines planted 1.2 m apart at a density of 7,000 vines per hectare (2,800 vines per acre).
-Following the phylloxera devastation, the focus of viticulture in South Africa was more on quantity rather than quality.
-Vineyards were planted with high yield varieties, widely spaced to facilitate the use of mechanical harvesting.
-In the late 20th century, more producers began to focus on quality wine production and adopted modern viticultural practices.
+Historically, vineyards in South Africa were planted with untrellised bush vines planted 1.2 m apart at a density of 7,000 vines per hectare (2,800 vines per acre).
+Following the phylloxera devastation, the focus of viticulture in South Africa shifted toward quantity rather than quality.
+Vineyards were planted with high-yielding varieties, widely spaced to facilitate the use of mechanical harvesting.
+In the late 20th century, more producers focused on high-quality wine production and adopted modern viticultural practices.
 Vines were planted to an average density of 3,300 per hectare (1,300 per acre) and pruned to keep yields down to 49–56 hl/ha (2.8–3.2 tons/acre).
-The most common form of trellising found in South Africa is the vertical hedge row system that uses a split cordon supported on a wire kept around 0.75 m off the ground.
+The most common form of trellising in South Africa is the vertical hedge row system, which uses a split cordon supported on a wire kept approximately 0.75 m off the ground.
 The grapevine leaves are trained upright on separate wires that allow plenty of sunshine to reach the grapes, but provide enough coverage to keep them from being sunburned.
-The vines are usually pruned to allow four to five spurs each with two to three buds (potential grape clusters) per cordon.
+The vines are usually pruned to yield four to five spurs on each cordon, each with two to three buds (potential grape clusters).
 Heat is also a concern come harvest time with some wineries harvesting only at night in the cooler temperatures under floodlights.

 Both downy and powdery mildew can present an occasional viticultural threat to South African vineyards.